-- 1. Plan your route carefully.
+- Plan your route carefully.
 Consult maps and guidebooks (available at most bookstore and newsstands) to become aware beforehand of any road conditions, campsite availability, and other circumstances.

-- 2. Be sure your batteries are fully charged and that all equipment is serviced and ready for travel.
+- 2. Be sure all equipment is serviced and ready for travel.

 - 3. Check all fluids including:

 - Motor home engine crankcase oil

-- Transmission fluid
+- · Transmission fluid

-- · Power steering fluid
+- Power steering fluid

 - Radiator recovery system reservoir level

 - Master cylinder brake fluid

-- Windshield washer reservoir level - Hydraulic leveling jack reservoir, if so equipped - 4.
+- Electrolyte level of batteries - Windshield washer reservoir level - Hydraulic leveling jack reservoir, if so equipped - 4.
 Inspect wheel lugs for tightness.
 Examine all tires for road damage, then inflate to the proper pressures as recommended in the Chassis Operator's Manual.